-Charge Against Woman Indicted In Death Of Her Own Fetus Has Been Dropped
+Alabama Prosecutors Dismiss Charge Against Woman Indicted In Death Of Her Own Fetus

 "This is truly a disturbing and heartbreaking case.
 A unborn child was tragically lost," Washington told reporters.
 "There are no winners, only losers, in this sad ordeal."

 The decision follows the arrest of Marshae Jones, 28, who was charged on the allegation that she started a scuffle that led to her being shot by another woman.
-The fight took place in a parking lot of in Pleasant Grove, just outside of Birmingham.
+The fight took place in a parking lot in Pleasant Grove, just outside Birmingham.

 "It is not in the best interest of justice to pursue prosecution of Mrs. Jones on the misdemeanor charge for which she was indicted by the grand jury," Washington said.
 "I am hereby dismissing this case, and no further legal action will be taken against Mrs. Jones on this matter."

-Attorneys for Jones welcome the move to withdraw the charges.
+Attorneys for Jones welcomed the move to withdraw the charges.

 "We are gratified the District Attorney evaluated the matter and chose not to proceed with a case that was neither reasonable nor just," lawyer Mark White said in a statement.
 "With the dismissal of charges, the community of support that surrounded Marshae can now channel its immense passion and energy toward ensuring that what happened to Marshae won't ever happen again."